ECF/grpc-RemoteServicesProvider/README.md

 ## Service API Generation

-Using protoc and the three following protoc plugins: [grpc-java compiler](https://github.com/grpc/grpc-java), [reactive-grpc](https://github.com/salesforce/reactive-grpc), and the [grpc-osgi-generator](https://github.com/ECF/grpc-osgi-generator) plugin it's possible to have protoc generate the complete service api in a single generate-sources phase for maven.
+Using protoc and the three following protoc plugins: [grpc-java compiler](https://github.com/grpc/grpc-java), [reactive-grpc](https://github.com/salesforce/reactive-grpc), and the [grpc-osgi-generator](https://github.com/ECF/grpc-osgi-generator) plugin protoc will **generate the complete service api** in a single maven generate-sources phase.
 See the docs for [grpc-osgi-generator](https://github.com/ECF/grpc-osgi-generator) for explanation of how to invoke protoc and these protoc plugins via maven.

-The directory [here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/java/io/grpc/health/v1) has Java classes generated by using the protobuf-maven-plugin with protoc, grpc-java, and grpc-osgi-generator together.
-Note that there are classes generated by protoc (HealthCheckRequest, HealthCheckResponse), classes generated by grpc-java (HealthCheckGrpc), classes generated by reactive-grpc (RxHealthCheckGrpc), and classes generated by grpc-osgi-generator (HealthCheckService).
-All of these classes, however, are generated via the protoc compile/generation against [src/main/proto/health.proto](https://github.com/salesforce/reactive-grpc).
+The directory [here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/java/io/grpc/health/v1) has Java classes generated by using the protobuf-maven-plugin with protoc, grpc-java, and grpc-osgi-generator.
+Note that there are classes generated by protoc (HealthCheckRequest, HealthCheckResponse), classes generated by grpc-java (HealthCheckGrpc), classes generated by reactive-grpc (RxHealthCheckGrpc), and classes generated by grpc-osgi-generator (HealthCheckService interface).
+All of these classes are generated via the protoc and plugins compile/generation against [src/main/proto/health.proto](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/proto/health.proto).

-For an understanding of how to setup maven to support service code generation see the [grpc-osgi-generator README.md](https://github.com/ECF/grpc-osgi-generator) and the maven configuration defined for building the healthcheck api example bundle [here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/pom.xml).
+For a full understanding of how to setup maven to support service code generation see the [grpc-osgi-generator README.md](https://github.com/ECF/grpc-osgi-generator) and the maven configuration defined for building the healthcheck api example bundle [here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/pom.xml).

 ## Service Implementation and Service Consumer Creation

 Running (via maven) the protobuf+grpc-java+grpc-osgi-generator creates the Java **service api**.
 Once done, all that needs to complete the api bundle is to export the appropriate package in the bundle manifest.mf so that the implementation bundle and the consumer bundle can import the needed classes.
 The completed example [health check service api bundle is here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api).
 Note that the [HealthCheckService class](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/java/io/grpc/health/v1/HealthCheckService.java) is the service interface for this example and that this class was generated by the grpc-osgi-generator protobuf plugin.

-The service implementation can now be created in a separate bundle that will run on the service host.
+The service implementation can now be created in an additional bundle that will run only on the service host.
 For reference, a [completed healthcheck implementation bundle is here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.impl).
 Note that the [HealthServiceImpl class](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.impl/src/org/eclipse/ecf/examples/provider/grpc/health/impl/HealthServiceImpl.java) implements the [HealthCheckService class](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/java/io/grpc/health/v1/HealthCheckService.java), and extends the [RxHealthCheckGrpc](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.api/src/main/java/io/grpc/health/v1/RxHealthCheckGrpc.java), which was generated by the reactive-grpc protoc plugin.

-Finally, the health check [service consumer is here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.consumer/src/org/eclipse/ecf/examples/provider/grpc/health/consumer/HealthServiceConsumer.java) and it uses an injected instance of the HealthCheckService (the RSA-created proxy) to access the service/call it's **check** method which has io.reactivex.Single types for both the HealthCheckRequest and the HealthCheckResponse.
+The health check [service consumer is here](https://github.com/ECF/grpc-RemoteServicesProvider/blob/master/examples/org.eclipse.ecf.examples.provider.grpc.health.consumer/src/org/eclipse/ecf/examples/provider/grpc/health/consumer/HealthServiceConsumer.java) and it uses an injected instance of the HealthCheckService (the RSA-created proxy) to access the service/call it's **check** method which has io.reactivex.Single types for both the HealthCheckRequest and the HealthCheckResponse.
 For reference, the [completed healthcheck consumer bundle is here](https://github.com/ECF/grpc-RemoteServicesProvider/tree/master/examples/org.eclipse.ecf.examples.provider.grpc.health.consumer).
 # Installing and Running the Example on Apache Karaf
 ## Install the gRPC Remote Services Distribution Provider
 1. Start Karaf